Chapter 4 Computing Resources

 4.4.5 “Cloud” computing

 Many of us use cloud storage regularly for Google Docs and backing up photos using iPhoto and Google.
 Cloud computing for research works in a similar way to these systems, in that you can perform computations or store data using an available server that is part of a larger network of servers.
-This allows for even more computational dependability beyond a more simple cluster or grid.
-Even if one or multiple servers is down, you can often still use the other servers for the computations that you might need.
+This allows for even more computational dependability beyond a simpler cluster or grid.
+Even if one or multiple servers are down, you can often still use the other servers for the computations that you might need.

 Furthermore, this also allows for more opportunity to scale your work to a larger extent, as there is generally more computing capacity possible with most cloud resources (“Cloud Computing Vs. Traditional IT Infrastructure Leading Edge” n.d.).